Duvet (Bôa song)

 "Duvet" is a song by the British alternative rock band Bôa.
 It first appeared on their 1998 album The Race of a Thousand Camels.
 It was also featured on their 2001 record, Twilight.
 The song originally became popular after being used as the opening theme to the anime series Serial Experiments Lain.
 The song later gained popularity on TikTok, which resulted in Bôa reforming after an 18-year hiatus.
-The single was certified platinum by the Recording Industry Association of America (RIAA) on October 16, 2024, for selling over 1,000,000 copies in the United States.
+The single was certified platinum by the Recording Industry Association of America (RIAA) on 16 October 2024, for selling over 1,000,000 copies in the United States.

 Description

-Varity described the song as "nostalgic and tender, painting a colorful picture of intermingling instruments that come together to build a chirpy, guitar-pop sound.
+Variety described the song as "nostalgic and tender, painting a colorful picture of intermingling instruments that come together to build a chirpy, guitar-pop sound.
 It's the kind of song that would play in a romantic scene of a '90s rom-com taking place during a pivotal summer in the main character's life."

 Music video

-The original music video was released in 1998, however a newer version was released in 2023 to coincide with the song's renewed popularity.
+The original music video was released in 1998.
+The rooftop performance section was filmed in New Malden High Street.
+A second music video was released in 2023 in response to the song's renewed popularity.